 You can request a bond hearing in writing and send it to the Immigration Court that has jurisdiction over your case.
 You can also request your bond hearing orally, while at your first (or even a subsequent) Master Calendar hearing in immigration court.

-If you request a bond hearing in writing, you should include a copy of your Notice to Appear (if you have received it).
+If you request a bond hearing in writing, you should include a copy of your Notice to Appear or NTA (if you have received it).
 Also include your full name, your alien registration number (A-number), and the facility where you are detained.
 You do not need to include a fee payment.